klein178/JedKleinMoBettaProject/README-JedKlein.md

   What I still need to accomplish:
   - display text to the clients and server that describe what is going on in the game (who's turn, number of dice left)
-  - check for valid user input
-  - implement method to check dice when a user calls another users bluff
   - check each turn if the game is over; if not, then proceed. if it is over, display results on client screen

  What I have accomplished so far:
   - ordering the clients as they connect to the server
+  - check for valid user input
+  - implement method to check dice when a user calls another users bluff
+  - lots of updates to the client handler

   This program implements a interface for playing Liars Dice.